- What are the filing requirements for an offering exempt under federal Rule 506?

 Is there an annual filing requirement with the Securities Division for an offering exempt under federal Rule 506?

-Yes, for ongoing offerings.
-An issuer must annually file an amendment to a previously filed Form D, on or before the first anniversary of the filing of the Form D or the filing of the most recent amendment to the notice of sales on Form D, if the offering is continuing at that time.
-This amendment filing may be filed using NASAA’s Electronic Filing Depository (EFD) at https://www.efdnasaa.org, or may be filed by mail by submitting a hard copy of the amendment to the Securities Division.
-There is no filing fee for an amendment filing made in reliance upon federal Rule 506.
+Yes, for ongoing offerings an issuer is required to file an annual amendment through NASAA’s EFD system.
+The annual amendment must be filed on or before the first anniversary of the initial filing of the Form D, or the filing of the most recent amendment to the Form D, with the State of Washington if the offering is continuing in Washington at that time.
+There are no fees for amendment filings related to offerings made in reliance upon federal Rule 506.
 See WAC 460-44A-503(3)(c).

 What are the filing requirements for an offering of securities that are listed on the NYSE, AMEX, or NASDAQ NMS?